Customer Support

 AI-assisted reporting, QA insights, daily briefings, trend analysis, and pattern spotting across support issues

-Use AI to turn customer support and success data into recurring reports, QA insights, natural-language answers over performance data, daily briefings, trend analyses, and pattern detection across similar support issues so teams can surface health signals, ticket themes, quality patterns, churn risk, systemic problems, and opportunities for proactive action.
+Use AI to turn customer support and success data into recurring reports, QA insights, natural-language answers over performance data, daily briefings, and trend analyses across tickets and calls so teams can surface health signals, ticket themes, quality patterns, churn risk, systemic problems, and opportunities for proactive action.

 Why the human is still essential here